KeoVincent/KeoVincent/README.md

 ### Oh, you made your way here &#x1F440;

-## Software Developer and Designer
-<br><sup>when is say designer i'm not talking about frontend design, i'm talking about logical design</sup>
+## Software Developer and Designer<sup>when is say designer i'm not talking about frontend design, i'm talking about logical design</sup>

 I'm from 🇫🇷 but my heart is in 🇨🇮